 Pamela Green, Montessori parent to two grown sons, is an educator, consultant,and parenting mentor, who continues to be inspired by the children and families she serves.
 She is certified for 3-6, Lower Elementary and Upper Elementary age groups, and has taught and served as a Montessori Head of School for thirty years.

 She is the founder of Ananda Montessori, a Parent-Infant and Child program, where she also facilitates workshops for parents and teachers.
 Along with her Montessori work, Pamela has served as a childbirth educator, birth doula, and assistant midwife since 1990.
 Throughout her adult life, Pamela has been on a deeply transformative path of self-reflection and inquiry, which has included meditation, yoga, group process work, and healing practices.

-Andy Lulka has spent her whole life in and around Montessori; the last ten years or so more formally than the rest.
+Andy Lulka has spent her whole life in and around Montessori; more formally since 2003.
 Andy is a certified 3-6 teacher and holds an M.Ed. in Montessori Integrative Learning.
 Andy also has experience in various capacities with every age group from Toddler through Middle School and is currently pursuing 12-18 certification.
 She has worked in the areas of parent education, school administration, teacher training and professional development.

 Andy is widely known and deeply respected for her ability to articulate the nuances of Montessori practice and the inner preparation of the teacher.
 Countless Montessorians around the globe consider her a mentor.

 According to Andy, her toughest and proudest role in the Montessori community is, by far, that of mother to a Montessori boy.